pestrela/music/traktor/README.md

   Moved files can be done FOLDER by FOLDER.\
   If this manual process is skipped, the files are seen as brand new, losing all meta-data.\
   [An external tool](https://github.com/edkennard/rekordbox-repair) helps the moved files case.
-  * Comparison to VDJ: Everyhting need to be relocated FILE by FILE.
+  * Comparison to VDJ: Everything need to be relocated FILE by FILE.
   * Comparison to Serato: To test.

 ## Why is Traktor my software of choice: b) OS-search